-With profound sadness, I relay that one of our own, Taylan Cihan, passed away–October 8th 2014.
+With profound sadness, I relay that one of our members, Taylan Cihan, passed away–October 8th 2014.
 Taylan was a founding member of CAGE, whose own personal musical developments mirrored and underpinned those of the group.
-Without him, CAGE would not be what it is and it is almost unimaginable to continue without him…
+Without him, CAGE would not be what it is.

 — Kevin Ernste